bjoyita/ThermoelectricDataAnalysis/README.md

 The code uses "composition" featurizers from pymatgen and matminer.
 To learn more about the libraries, visit https://hackingmaterials.lbl.gov/matminer, https://pymatgen.org

 The code extracts elements and their atomic fractions from the compound formula given in the dataset.
-Here I show the use of random forrest algorithm to rank the features impacting the thermoelectric efficiency (ZT)
+Here I show the use of random forest algorithm to rank the features impacting the thermoelectric efficiency (ZT)

 The code uses scikit-learn to find the correlation matrix for different features.
 It also uses shap library to explain the output of the model.